Breadcrumbs are called Pangrattato (grated bread) in Italian.

 Stefania

-Oltre alle acciughe (una ogni due persone, se sono grandi) aggiungi spicchi di aglio , peperoncino rosso.
+Oltre alle acciughe (una ogni due persone, se sono grandi) aggiungi spicchi di aglio, peperoncino rosso.
 Salta la pasta e se vuoi aggiungi pan grattato.

 Serve the pasta with fried breadcrumbs (that have been toasted in a frypan in a little extra virgin olive oil).

-Both Valentina and Stefania cook the pasta in the same water that the vegetables have been cooked in.
-The same is done when cooking pasta with kohlrabi or cauliflower or broccoli and although I am familiar with this traditional Sicilian method, I prefer to sauté my vegetables raw rather than boiling them (to preserve vitamins and crunch).
+Although I am familiar with this traditional Sicilian method, I prefer to sauté my vegetables raw rather than boiling them first (to preserve vitamins and their texture).

 Both of these pasta dishes are also presented with fried breadcrumbs.